Chapter 18:

 "Right."

-He shivered and gulped at the sight of Shriekers circling around prey and taking bloody bites into victims.
-He shook his head and decided it was best to not keep looking.
+He shivered and gulped at the sight of shriekers circling around prey and taking bloody bites into victims.
+He shook scary thoughts from his head, and decided it was best to stop looking.

 Eventually, they arrived before a red wood door laced in meteorite blue and silver.
 The royal seal was embossed on the door's center.